With more and more employers opting for online interviewing, now is a great time to brush up on your online interviewing skills.

 Audible United States

-How you manage silences during an online interview is important.
+How you manage silences during an online interview is essential.
 Poorly managed silences create an awkward experience.
 In contrast, well-managed silences give the impression of thoughtfulness and well-considered answers.
-To achieve this, you want to think of your online interview as a performance where every aspect of your performance is planned and well managed.
+Think of your online interview as a performance where every part of your performance is managed.
 This also includes how you manage pauses in between and during questions.
-For example, I always encourage my coaching clients to have a glass of water with them while conducting online interviews.
-This way, if a client needs more time to think through an answer or compose themselves, they can inform the interviewer that they need to take a sip of water.
+For example, I encourage my coaching clients to have a glass of water while conducting online interviews.
+If clients need more time to think through an answer or compose themselves, they can inform the interviewer that they need to take a sip of water.
 Stopping to drink water is an example of a well-managed pause as it explains the silence and provides my clients time to think.
-I would advise that it is far better to do this than stop and stare blankly into a screen while you think about what you want to say.
+It is far better to do this than stop and stare blankly into a screen while you think about what you want to say.
+If you want to learn more communication tips, check out this book here

 During an interview, people not only remember what you said but how you made them feel.
-Thinking about how you want to be remembered after your interview and how you want to make your listeners feel is just as important as planning what you want to say.
+Thinking about how the interviewer will remember you and how you want them to feel is just as important as planning what you want to say.
+I talk more about this in my ebook How to ace any job interview.

-Creating a connection is somewhat easier when interviewing face to face.
-But the challenge with interviewing online is that the connection you make has to transcend not just across the room but through the internet.
-Therefore spending time beforehand to think through how you want to be perceived is important.
-I have found that my clients that have developed their soft skills during coaching have reported a greater success rate.
+Creating a connection is more straightforward when interviewing in person.
+With online interviewing, the connection has to transcend through the internet.
+Therefore when preparing for your online interview, spending time to think through how you want to be perceived and remembered is important.
+Then be sure to use words that connect and create the right feelings.
+I have coached my clients to develop their soft skills during online interviews and reported a greater success rate when interviewing.
 This is why I offer all my clients help to master these soft skills during interview coaching.

-Suppose you are someone who works best with the aid of prompts.
-In that case, online interviews can create an excellent opportunity to have prompts around you without this being obvious to the interviewer.
+If you work well with prompts, online interviews create an excellent opportunity to use prompts without being obvious.
 The key is to use and access your prompts without giving off the impression that you are using prompts.
-To clarify, I think prompts, when used well, can be very effective during interviewing.
-However, I do not favour interviewees having complete scripts that they read off.
-It is usually very easy to notice when someone is reading from a script versus when someone has a few prompts around them.
+However, I do not encourage interviewees to have scripts that they read off.
+It is very easy to notice when someone is reading from a script.
+And using a script usually does not go down well with interviewers.
+Instead, I would write down a few keywords and would use prompts as a guide to elevate my answers.

 Online interviews are becoming the norm for interviewing, especially in our post-Covid world.
-I believe that online interviews will continue to grow in popularity with time.
-If you have not yet mastered the art of delivering a successful online interview, then now is the time because online interviewing is definitely here to stay.
+I believe that online interviews will continue to grow in popularity.
+If you have not yet mastered the art of delivering a successful online interview then now is the time because online interviewing is here to stay.

 How do you feel about interviewing online?
 Please drop us a comment below and let us know.
-And if you need help to improve your interviewing skills, sign up to our newsletter to be notified when our interviewing ebook is launched.
+And if you need help to improve your interviewing skills, book a mock interview with me.